 4. Create self-service support resources.

 While we have outlined the importance of having multiple support channels available to your customers, there’s one form of support we didn’t cover: self-service support.
 According to a report by Aspect Software, 73% of customers want to solve issues on their own.
 And that’s where self-service resources come in.
+Integrating the best ticketing system can help streamline self-service support, ensuring customers can find answers to their questions with ease.

 FAQ and Q&A pages are easy to create and implement on your website.
 Simply organize all of the questions your support team is asked most frequently, type up an easy-to-understand answer to those questions, and create a specific page on your site that compiles it all.